Move Over Probiotics

 Based on present and future clinical applications of probiotics, by level of evidence of efficacy… there is strong and substantial evidence of their positive effects for their use in Gastrointestinal issues (IBD & IBS), Antibiotic use, Allergic reactions, specifically atopic dermatitis, Respiratory infections, Dental caries, Nasal pathogens, Anxiety, Depression, Rheumatoid Arthritis, Osteoporosis and preliminary evidence shows promising results for Cancer treatment and prevention.

-While, in all likelihood, it may not provide the health benefits that you want or need, it can be detrimental to your health…
+However, if you take a Probiotic every day because you think… “it’s the healthy thing to do”… then in all likelihood, it may not provide the health benefits that you want or need, it can be detrimental to your health…

 "The use of Probiotics… can dominate and thus reduce other important beneficial bacteria species.
 It is crucial in the rebalancing period to ensure that the composition of the Gut microbe community remains relatively equal during growth to ensure long-term sustainable benefits."